 Both sides of my family were Slovenian although I am a second generation United States citizen.
 I have only very recently come upon information regarding the Karst Shepherd breed and I would very much like to see and possibly "adopt" one.
 Has anyone any information on breeders with the United States?
 Thanks in advance.

 I am not able to locate any Karst Shepherd in the USA at this time.
 Would you consider importing a pup from their native land.
 That may be a good choice and at least you have a better idea of what you are getting.

 That may be the only way I would be able to "adopt" this breed dog but, I have compassion for a puppy being caged andf flown for many hors and, what result the flight trauma may have upon him/her.

-Actually, we have flow 7 puppies from eastern Europe and Italy over the years and they all made it with no problems at all.
+Actually, we have flown 7 puppies from Eastern Europe and Italy over the years and they all made it with no problems at all.
 Puppies are very resilient and bounce back quickly.
 I suggest that a flight will not harm the pup unless the plane crashes. :)